-The cost of this experience is \$125.
-The registration form is due March 24/25, and full payment is due on May, 2, 2022.
+The cost of this experience is \$175.
+A \$50 deposit is due on October 25, 2024 with the final balance is due on March 20, 2025.

 Funds raised by fundraisers will NOT be part of any refund.
 The only reason a refund (excluding deposit) will be granted is if a student is excluded due to behavior or a substantial health or family emergency takes place.